 It’s not enough to be curious and strategically inclined.
 The innovation manager must also think and decide fast.
 No matter how disruptive a project can get, if it takes too long, someone somewhere is bound to do it faster.

 That’s why this role needs fast thinking.
 The man behind the wheels must be able to look out for shortcuts, when possible.
-When push comes to shove, the innovation manager must know that launching out the prototype is more important than getting it perfect right away.
+When push comes to shove, the innovation manager must know that launching the prototype is more important than getting it perfect right away.

 Naturally, these three characteristics aren’t the only ones that define a good innovation manager.
 These criteria are also important: